20ChaituR/neuralnets/README.md

-To run this neural network, run MinimizeError.java
+To run this neural network, run Main.java

 The program will create a neural network with the specifications contained in the configuration file.
-It will then repeatedly randomize the weights of the network and train it using the data in the training data file.
-If the error decreases, it will print the output of the neural network and store the weights in the weights file.
+It will then randomize the weights of the network and train it using the data in the training data file.
+The output of the network will be put into a bmp file specified by the user.
 You can override the default file paths if you wish.
 Your files should have the following structures:

 ## Structure of the Weights File